Ecological Risk Assessments

 What is an ERA?

 TCEQ defines an ecological risk assessment (ERA) as a process that evaluates the likelihood that adverse ecological effects are occurring or may occur as a result of exposure to one or more chemicals of concern (COCs) from a remediation site.
-According to the TRRP rule, some form of an ERA is required to be conducted at all remediation sites in Texas.
+According to the Texas Risk Reduction Program (TRRP) rule, some form of an ERA is required to be conducted at all remediation sites in Texas.
 If you need to develop an ERA, use these resources:

-- Guidance for Conducting Ecological Risk Assessments at Remediation Sites in Texas (currently under revision).
+- DRAFT: Conducting Ecological Risk Assessments at Remediation Sites in Texas (Revised January 2014).
 This is the agency's main ERA guidance (ERAG) document and is usable in its draft form while it continues to undergo revisions.
 See History of the ERA Program for additional information.

 Questions?
 Contact Us

-For answers to your questions about these documents or the ERA Program itself, call either of these staff members:
+For answers to your questions about these documents or the ERA Program itself, call any of these staff members:

 Or contact us via e-mail at email@example.com.

 History of the ERA Program

 TCEQ's ERA Program was established in 1995 to evaluate ecological reports submitted under various agency remediation programs (e.g., Superfund).
-In 1996, an Ecological Workgroup comprised of technical experts from industry, government, consulting firms, and academia was formed to assist in developing guidance that would interface with the ecological aspects of current agency rules, as well as the ERA requirements of the Texas Risk Reduction Program (TRRP) rule that was under development.
-The TRRP rule became effective in September 1999 and the agency released Guidance for Conducting Ecological Risk Assessments at Remediation Sites in Texas in 2001.
-This guidance provides a detailed description of how to conduct ERAs using TCEQ's three-tiered approach.
-It also identifies the participation and coordination processes with the Natural Resource Trustee Programs and outlines methods for establishing ecological PCLs for COCs.
+In 1996, an Ecological Workgroup comprised of technical experts from industry, government, consulting firms, and academia was formed to assist in developing guidance that would interface with the ecological aspects of agency rules.
+The agency first released Guidance for Conducting Ecological Risk Assessments at Remediation Sites in Texas in 2001.
+This guidance provided a detailed description of how to conduct ERAs using TCEQ's three-tiered approach.
+It also identified the participation and coordination processes with the Natural Resource Trustee Programs and outlined methods for establishing ecological PCLs for COCs.
 A January 2006 update revised the ecological screening benchmarks.
 The current ERAG is the Draft January 2014 version.
 This guidance incorporates the 2006 update, revises the screening benchmarks, addresses the 2007 revisions to the TRRP rule, and reflects the TCEQ’s commitment to accessibility.
 The document is considered “draft” because the ERA Program staff is updating the scientific methodology of the ERA process that will be reflected in an upcoming version.